School of Social Work

 Master of Social Work

-Master of Public Health/Social Work- Dual Degree
+Dual Master of Public Health/Social Work

-Where Culture, Community & Justice Meet.
+Where Culture, Community, and Justice Meet.

 Preparing ethical, evidence-informed social workers to advance well-being and human rights locally and globally.